sd1p/Kirana-Club-Backend-Assignment/Readme.md

 ## If given more time, what improvements will you do?

-- I would have implemented the service in golang, currently I am not proficient in golang but I am learning it.
+- I would have implemented the service in Go.
+Currently, I am not proficient in golang, but I am learning it.

 - I would have implemented a better error handling mechanism in the worker.js file.